vanceism7/ls-cpp2/README.md

 1. ~~**Error reporting is one step behind.**~~
    I was able to fix this with a PR from my `vjp/from-stdin` branch 🎉

-2. **Error reporting is incomplete**
+2. **Error reporting is hacky**
    `cppfront` doesn't capture all compilation errors; it only captures cpp2 related errors, which are mostly to do with enforcing safety, best practices, and proper cpp2 syntax.
-For example, In my own testing of cppfront, if you use an undeclared variable, you will get no errors.
-This is because cppfront isn't meant to fully compile a program, its only meant to convert it to c++, and then our normal c++ compilers handle the rest.
-This means the language server will be very incomplete until we incorporate the diagnostics from c++ compilers.
+The rest is handled by our normal c++ compilers.
+I've implemented a basic merging of errors from cpp2 and the normal c++ compilers, but the mapping between symbols is a little weird - the lines match up thanks to `#line` pramgas used in the generated cpp code, but the column numbers don't match.
+   I've mitigated this by using a general word-parse algorithm to try and grab the right symbol, but its far from perfect.
+We won't be able to fix this until we have better mappings between generated cpp code and cpp2 code.

 3. **Autocompletion is incomplete**
    We aren't capturing all of the nice info we'd like to get for our autocompletion data just yet.